 Imagine our delight …

-Imagine our delight in the view from the front room of this beautiful cottage.
+in the view from the front room of this beautiful cottage.
 Every morning we would be amazed at the shifting sand patterns caused by tidal surges from the night before.

 This home is located midway along Loughross Point, a spit of land out from the township of Ardara.
 It is a comfortable place to stay to explore the region.
 We visited Donegal, Northern Ireland including the dark hedges (aka King’s Road in Game of Thrones), Giants Causeway, the Grianan of Aileach (or Ailigh), Killybegs, and Glenveagh National Park.
 We covered a lot of County Donegal and it was gorgeous.

 Our host, Kathy, was amazing and super friendly on the morning we woke to find we had no hot water.
 She came to our rescue in a flash.
 This was our mistake entirely as we were too hot during the night and turned off the heating only to find that the house heating the the hot water are run on the same system.
 Silly us.
 Don’t let this deter you from this wonderful place, just make sure you get the lowdown on the hot water boost system!